waglpz/webapp-template-python/.doc/web.md

 #### Build web in dist for deployment
 log into web container
-`docker compose exec -u $(id -u):$(id -g) web bash` then run:
+`docker compose exec -u $(id -u):$(id -g) web bash`

+then run:
-`node@*******:/web$ npn run build` wait until build routine is completed.
+`node@*******:/web$ npn run build`

+wait until build routine is completed, then you can open the site in browser `https://@PROJECT_NAME@-web.com:3000`.